sapegin/washingcode-book/manuscript/040_Avoid_reassigning_variables.md

 expect(validateVideo({videoFiles: [], title: 'Cat on Roomba', id: 'X-13'})).toBe('Invalid ID')
 -->

+This code validates a video file upload by checking that it has all required data in the correct formats.
 I’ve shortened the comments a bit because the original code had lines longer than 200 characters.
 On a very big screen, it looks like a pretty table; otherwise, it’s an unreadable mess.
 Any autoformatting tool, like Prettier, will also turn this code into an unreadable mess.
 Such formatting handcraft was common in the old days, before autoformatting tools became mainstream.
 Now, it’s a waste of time.

 I> We talk about code formatting and Prettier in the [Autoformat your code](#formatting) chapter.